sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1460 - tfidf.md

 }
 ```

-You can output a classification for each source field, like this:
+You can return a classification for each array element output by the source field, like this:

 ```json
 {